Financial Literacy

 Our Approach

-Up From Slavery Initiative combines education, mentorship, and culturally informed teaching to make money management feel possible.
+UP From Slavery Initiative combines education, mentorship, and culturally informed teaching to make money management feel possible.

 -